 The Best Tool to Address Employee Attendance Issues: Time Doctor

-Time Doctor is a leading employee productivity management software that’s used by major companies, like Verizon, and medium and small businesses, like Firehouse Subs, to manage employee attendance and boost team productivity.
+Time Doctor is a leading employee productivity management software that’s used by major companies and medium and small businesses to manage employee attendance and boost team productivity.

 Here are a few things you can do with Time Doctor:

 - Keep track of each employee’s time and attendance.